yao00jun/HttpClient/README.md

 HttpClient.cancelRequestWithIndentity("cancel")  //use cancel token to cancel HttpClient.cancelAllRequests() //cancel all the request
 ```
-  it's very simple. when you want to cancel a request, you must set the cancelToken parameter. can you'd better make the cancelToken is unique. then call the static funtion cancelRequestWithIndentity, pass the cancelToken to this funtion and the HttpClient will cancel this request. as a consequence the result block will not run.meanwhile, if you do not set the cancelToken, you can use the url to cancel the request, call the static funtion cancelRequestsWithPath and pass the url. if you want cancel all the request, call the static funtion cancelAllRequests the HttpClient will terminate all the request that is processing.
+  Cancel http request while the http request is processing is a HttpClient's prime feature it's very simple. when you want to cancel a request, you must set the cancelToken parameter. can you'd better make the cancelToken is unique. then call the static funtion cancelRequestWithIndentity(token:String), pass the cancelToken to this funtion and the HttpClient will cancel this request. as a consequence the result block will not run.meanwhile, if you do not set the cancelToken, you can use the url to cancel the request, call the static funtion cancelRequestsWithPath(url:String) and pass the url. if you want cancel all the request, call the static funtion cancelAllRequests() the HttpClient will terminate all the request that is processing.
 <br/>
 #####customize the request:
 ```swift
 let httpOption = [HttpClientOption.SavePath:myPath,HttpClientOption.TimeOut:NSNumber(int: 100)]
 ```
-  if you do not want to obey the globel http environment, you can customize the http request. there are some HttpClientOption you can set,please refer the struct HttpClientOption
+  After set the globel Http environment, for some http request you do not want to obey the globel http environment, you can customize the http request. there are some HttpClientOption you can set,please refer the struct HttpClientOption
 <br/>

 #####Set username and password:
-some website need certificate,it need user provide the username and password.you can use the global static funtion set the global username and password or store the username and password in a dictionary then pass to a specifically request
+some website need certificate,it need user provide the username and password.you can use the global static funtion set the global username and password or store the username and password in a dictionary then pass to a specifically request(I have't test this feature)
 ##### More usage please refer the HttpClientDemo

 ##Contact